-A range of wacky and weird objects helps define what it is to be a New Zealander, or 'Kiwi'.
-These wonderful things are known simply as - 'Kiwiana'.
+A range of quirky objects help define what it is to be a New Zealander, or 'Kiwi'.
+These wonderful things are known simply as 'Kiwiana'.

 The Birds and the Buzzy Bees

 The ‘Buzzy Bee’ — not the live one, but the toy — is probably the most famous single piece of Kiwiana.
 But it’s not just the bright red and yellow colours that make Buzzy Bee so attractive to Kiwis, who are far more used to the greens and browns of their native bush.
 As you pull the toy, the wings of Buzzy Bee rotate, making a wonderful loud clicking sound.